junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 >
 > (start Act scene with Dean get caught by Sam while praying, start anxious about Cas hurt)
 >
-> (Butch &  Sundance: horse chasing, bank robbery, train robbery; Legends of the Fall: native Indian, bear fighting)
+> (Butch &  Sundance: horse chasing, bank robbery, train robbery; Legends of the Fall: native Indian, bear fighting) can be outlaw or bounty hunter hunting cowboys

+#### draft notes

+(bear fighting)

+Dean: could be a quick way to get some noise, how hard can a bear be? we used to fight werewolves before breakfast

+Sam: you crazy? you can die!

+Dean: welcome to wild west, Sammy, you can die any time anywhere. you see those men? anyone can just draw a gun and start massive shooting if they want

+Sam: you're mistaken reality from movie

+Dean: art comes from life.
+I'm going.
+Don't feel sorry for the bear.

 ### Act 4